 Travel is an amazing privilege, but it can be stressful on relationships.
 A lot can go wrong.
-Every traveller has a story of a lost wallet (or passport), stolen bags, getting food poisoning, being lost in a strange place, or all of the above!
-And each crisis can cause unnecessary stress between couples travelling together.
+Every traveller has a story of a lost wallet (or passport), stolen bags, getting food poisoning, forgetting critical things, being lost in a strange place, or all of the above!
+And each crisis can cause unnecessary stress between couples.

 This principle of learning from both good and bad decisions is just one of many from the book Principles, by Ray Dalio.
 That was our inspiration for writing our own set of principles!

 Don’t Make the Same Mistake Twice

 When making mistakes, keep a record or update a checklist so it doesn’t happen again.
 When doing anything, reflect on past mistakes, to avoid them.